 There are some negative reviews associated with Nizoral shampoo, mainly associated with the potential side effects of using this type of shampoo.

-Depending on the severity of the case of seborrheic dermatitis the use of Nizoral shampoo may not sufficiently address the condition, as stronger treatments may be required.
+Depending on the severity of the case of seborrheic dermatitis. the use of Nizoral shampoo may not sufficiently address the condition and stronger treatments may be required.

-Many users also complain about the cost of the product which can be expensive when compared to other products on the market that are designed to address similar issues.
+Many users also complain about the cost of the product, which can be expensive when compared to other products on the market.

 There are a variety of factors to consider when determining whether or not Nizoral shampoo is the correct product for the treatment of your dandruff, scalp fungal infection, or seborrheic dermatitis.